muses-code-js/express-workshop-2/_challenges/challenge2.md

 console.log(names);
 ```

 It is important to note that although `Array.filter()` runs this "rule" function for every element in the array it does them all at the same time.
 This makes it fast even for very large arrays.

 Remember `filter()` doesn't change the original array, it creates a new one with only the items to keep from the first.
-So you will have to remember to explictily do something with your new array.
+So you will have to remember to explicitly do something with your new array.

 ## Hints